barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - **Funding Circle**, who provide my innovative finance ISA.

 For a credit card I use an **American Express** cashback card.
-There is a small annual fee (£25), but I predict (based on my typical spending patterns) that the cashback will more than cover that.
+There is a small annual fee (£25), but by using it for all the transactions I can, the cashback more than covers that.

 Most of the time I am dealing with American Express and Santander, only rarely do I need to touch the others.